Skip to content

 Midnite 3 / Right Wing Captain Joonas Sunnari

-ship on the right wing.
+On the right wing flying the number 3 ship in the line-up is Captain Joonas Sunnari, 36.
+This is his third year in the Midnight Hawks team.
 Joonas, who comes from Keminmaa, the gates of Lapland, graduated from Keminmaa High School in the spring of 2007.
 In the summer of that year, Joonas reported for conscript service in the Air Force on Pilot Reserve Officer Course 82.

 While in service, Joonas decided to apply to the Cadet Course, and in autumn 2008, he embarked on studies on the Cadet Course 95 Air Force Pilot’s Programme.
 He graduated with a Bachelor of Military Sciences degree in autumn 2011, and continued in Hawk training alongside academic studies until spring 2013.
 This is when he transferred to F/A-18 training at Lapland Air Command in Rovaniemi.
 He spent a total of six years there and in the summer of 2019, he was assigned to the Air Force Academy to work as a flight instructor at Fighter Squadron 41.

-On top of his flight instructor duties, Joonas serves as the Deputy Commander of the 1st Flight at Fighter Squadron 41.
-In collaboration with the flight commander, he is responsible for the squadron personnel and aircraft resourcing as well as daily planning of flight operations.
-So far, his accumulated flight hours total over 1500, of which over 500 are on the Hornet.
+In addition to his work as a flight instructor, Joonas is Commander of the 1st Flight of Fighter Squadron 41, responsible for the resourcing of the squadron's personnel and aircraft, as well as the planning of daily flight operations.
+So far, Joonas has accumulated around 1,700 hours of flying experience, almost 600 hours of which are in the Hornet.

 Joonas devotes his free time to his family and hobbies that include fitness, free riding in winter and mountain biking in summer.